 Your child has a choice of having either a cooked school meal or bringing in a packed lunch.
 This choice needs to last for a half term.
 All children in Reception, Year 1 and Year 2 are entitled to Free School Meals.

 School meals are cooked on the premises and are nutritionally balanced.
 Dietary requirements on medical and religious grounds can be catered for.
-Meals cost £2.20 per day or £11 per week (from 30th April 2018).
+Meals cost £2.40 per day or £12 per week.
 Dinner money needs to be sealed in an envelope with your child's name and class written on it.
 Your child needs to place their envelope in the dinner money basket in the classroom.
 Packed lunches should be placed on the trolleys in the playground at the beginning of the day.

 Click here to see the menu.